kipkoechke/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

     - [lists.h](./lists.h): Header file containing definitions and prototypes for all types and functions used in [linked_lists.c](./linked_lists.c) and [13-insert_number.c](./13-insert_number.c).

+* **14. Smile in the mirror**

+  - [100-print_tebahpla.py](./100-print_tebahpla.py): Python program that prints the alphabet in reverse order, alternating lowercase and uppercase, not followed by a new line.
+  - Using only one `print` and one loop.
+  - Without storing characters in variables or importing modules.

     <a href="../0x00-python-hello_world"><img src="https://www.svgrepo.com/show/94045/back.svg" alt="back" width="50px"></a>